Links for Palaeobotanists

 Natural Science Collections Alliance.
 The Natural Science Collections Alliance is a Washington, D.C.-based nonprofit association that supports natural science collections, their human resources, the institutions that house them, and their research activities for the benefit of science and society.

 Zentralregister biologischer Forschungssammlungen in Deutschland (ZEFOD).
-The ZEFOD project is a co-operation of the German Centre for Documentation and Information in Agriculture (ZADI), the Botanical Institute and Botanic Garden of the University of Bonn and the Zoological Research Institute and Museum Alexander Koenig (ZFMK).
-Go to: Collections (in German).
+The ZEFOD project was a co-operation of the German Centre for Documentation and Information in Agriculture (ZADI), the Botanical Institute and Botanic Garden of the University of Bonn and the Zoological Research Institute and Museum Alexander Koenig (ZFMK).

 Home / Institutions & Organisations / Natural History Museums / Access to Natural History Museums and Collections